ceciglia/myDelay/README.md

 The module also includes a feedback mechanism, where a portion of the delayed signal is fed back and mixed with the input of the delay.
 This parameter is crucial for enhancing the metallic resonance of the flanger effect.

 ### Modulation
-The LFO Engine (LFO_t) provides the modulation source.
+The LFO Engine (_LFO_t_) provides the modulation source.
 It supports two waveforms (sine and square) and is responsible for producing a continuous, low-frequency signal operating in the range of $0.01$ to $20$ Hz.
-The LFO's phase accumulator (current_phase) is managed with a wrap-around logic (from $0$ to $1$) preventing phase discontinuities.
-The modulation depth is set via the LFO->mod_amount parameter.
+The LFO's phase accumulator (`current_phase`) is managed with a wrap-around logic (from $0$ to $1$) preventing phase discontinuities.
+The modulation depth is set via the `LFO->mod_amount` parameter.
 This value directly correlates the maximum deviation of the delay time, specified in seconds.

 ### Parameter smoothing and control
 The project includes the implementation of parameter smoothing to prevent zipper noise (a rapid, audible stepping effect) when controls are adjusted.
 My delay addresses this by using a target-based structure for all critical parameters.
-Every parameter that can be changed by the user (e.g., base_dt, feedback, dw_ratio, LFO->frequency) has a corresponding **_target** field.
+Every parameter that can be changed by the user (e.g., `base_dt`, `feedback`, `dw_ratio`, `LFO->frequency`) has a corresponding **_target** field.
 The parameter value is gradually moved toward the target value over several samples.

 The smoothing function is a $I$ order low-pass filter (LPF):